Skip to main content

 That threshold is cumulative over 12 months.
 Three small projects that individually seem harmless can add up to trigger it.
 And the penalties for getting it wrong are real — up to and including tearing out completed work or demolishing the structure.

 Every Pinellas municipality interprets the rule differently.
-St. Petersburg uses 49% in its local ordinance and routes applications through its floodplain administrator for review.
+St. Petersburg enforces the FEMA 50% rule through its floodplain administrator for review.
 The beach municipalities have their own thresholds and scoring systems.
 Unincorporated Pinellas County defers to the county floodplain administrator with yet another approach.
 How your city is scored by FEMA directly influences its Community Rating System (CRS) status, which affects flood insurance premiums for every property owner in that jurisdiction.
 See our Pinellas County flood zone guide for a jurisdiction-by-jurisdiction breakdown.

 AE Zones (Shore Acres, Snell Isle, Venetian Isles, Coquina Key)